A Theory of Link Prediction via Relational Weisfeiler-Leman on Knowledge Graphs: Background

-where $\phi$, $\psi$, and $\theta_r$ are differentiable \emph{update}, \emph{aggregation}, and relation-specific \emph{message} functions, respectively, and $f:\mathbb{N}\to \mathbb{N}$ is a \emph{history} function\footnote{Typically $f(t)=t$, but later we consider different options.}, which is always non-decreasing and satisfies $f(t)\leq t$.
-R-MPNN has a fixed number of layers $T\geq 0$, and then, the final node representations are given by the map $\vh^{(T)}:V\to \mathbb{R}^{d(T)}$.
+where $\update$, $\aggregate$, $\readout$, and $\mes_r$ are differentiable \emph{update}, \emph{aggregation}, \emph{global readout}, and relation-specific \emph{message} functions, respectively, and $f:\mathbb{N}\to \mathbb{N}$ is a \emph{history} function\footnote{The typical choice is $f(t)=t$, but other options are considered in the literature, as we discuss later.}, which is always non-decreasing and satisfies $f(t)\leq t$.
+An R-MPNN has a fixed number of layers $T\geq 0$, and then, the final node representations are given by the map $\vh^{(T)}:V\to \mathbb{R}^{d(T)}$.

+The use of a readout component in message passing is well-known~\cite{BattagliaPLRK16} but its effect is not well-explored in a relational context.
+It is of interest to us since it has been shown that standard GNNs can capture a larger class of functions with global readout~\cite{BarceloKM0RS20}.